Friend in Me is a social group connecting kids with disabilities and neurotypical

 done every week so kids can change their times whenever they want.

-Xin is a junior in high school.
-She has made many friendships with kids through Friend in Me and she loves seeing the friendships blossom between our buddies.
-She loves getting to know everyone who joins and hopes to be meet more!
+Xin joined Friend in Me’s management team in 2022 but has been a volunteer since its founding.
+In addition to leading weekend zoom sessions, she is the primary point of contact for volunteers and manages their training as well as the day-to-day administrative tasks.
+Xin has made many friendships with kids through Friend in Me and she loves seeing the friendships blossom between our buddies.
+She loves getting to know everyone who joins and hopes to meet more!

 Absolutely!
 We try to pair individuals who we think would be good buddies, but please let us know if you want a specific person.